Summary of Blog

 Install insulation in your home or business, and set your thermostat lower in the winter and higher in the summer.
 By adding insulation, residential and commercial structures can lower their carbon footprint by up to 30% while saving money on cooling and heating.

 Air conditioning units can pollute the air.
 This is because this technology consumes a lot of energy, resulting in pollutants being emitted into the atmosphere.
-Air conditioners are commonly utilized in warm climates.
 They don’t always perform properly in hot weather, so some pollutants may be emitted even if you don’t use your air conditioner for a lengthy period of time.Â

 Waste Management